Niko Pirosmani

-Niko Pirosmani is alleged to be the inspiration for the male protagonist portrayed in the famous Russian song Million Roses.
+Niko Pirosmani is alleged to be the inspiration for the male protagonist portrayed in the Russian song Million Roses.

 Biography

 Pirosmani was born in the Georgian village of Mirzaani to a peasant family in modern-day Kakheti province.
 His parents, Aslan Pirosmanashvili and Tekle Toklikishvili, were farmers, who owned a small vineyard, with a few cows and oxen.
 He was later orphaned and left in the care of his two elder sisters, Mariam and Pepe.
 He moved with them to Tbilisi in 1870.
 In 1872, while living in a little apartment not far from Tbilisi railway station, he worked as a servant to wealthy families and learned to read and write Russian and Georgian.
 In 1876, he returned to Mirzaani and worked as a herdsman.

 Pirosmani gradually taught himself to paint.
 One of his specialties was painting directly into black oilcloth.
 In 1882, with self-taught George Zaziashvili, he opened a painting workshop, where they made signboards.
 In 1890, he worked as a railroad conductor.
 In 1893, he co-founded a dairy farm in Tbilisi, which he left in 1901.
 Throughout his life, Pirosmani, who was poor, was willing to take ordinary jobs including housepainting and whitewashing buildings.
 He also worked for shopkeepers in Tbilisi, creating signboards, paintings, and portraits, according to their orders.
 Although his paintings had some local popularity (about 200 survive) his relationship with professional artists remained uneasy; making a living was always more important to him than aesthetic abstractions.

 In April 1918, he died in the 1918 flu pandemic as a result of malnutrition and liver failure.
 He was buried at the Nino cemetery; the exact location was not registered and is unknown.